JvanKatwijk/qt-1090/README.md

 ---------------------------------------------------------------------------

 The GUI contains:
 * a.
-A display showing the samples of the preamble.
+A display showing samples, starting with the preamble.
 Touching the "preamble" button will show all preambles passing some elementary tests (red and green), or only the preambles of messages passing a CRC test.
 * b.
 A table with a count of the number of occurrences for each type of message that was detected in the input stream.